If you can't find the answer to what you are trying to do here, please send us an email at heii@heiioncall.com. We're happy to help!

 trigger uses Heii On-Call's servers to continuously monitor the availability and uptime of your HTTP-exposed services.

-We periodically send a HEAD
+By default, we periodically send a HEAD

-request to your specified HTTP(S) endpoint, such as your website's homepage, or an API health check endpoint.
+request to your specified HTTP(S) endpoint, such as an API health check endpoint, or your website's home page.
 (Currently, this probe is sent once per minute, but the probe interval may be adaptive in the future.)
-By default, a timely HTTP response of 200 OK
+Paid organizations may also choose to send GET/POST/PUT/DELETE/PATCH/OPTIONS

 or 204 No Content